-"I'm tired," Raito said to the team, hiding his eyes beneath his fringe of auburn hair so no one could see the look in his eyes.
+"I'm tired," Light said to the team, hiding his eyes beneath his fringe so no one could see the look in his eyes.
 "I'm going to bed."

 No. Light shook his head and pulled the covers over him as he settled his body into the mattress.
 That wasn't it.
 He couldn't have been…but he was.
 He sneered into the pillow as he thought this.
 He was supposed to be God.
 God's didn't bleed, Gods didn't hurt.
 He was supposed to save the world.

 How could he do that if he couldn't even save himself?